When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Sun in the mountains

-View from the ridge near Kasprowy peak showing the Ticha Valley (Silence Valley) on Slovakia side.
+Western Tatras: view from the ridge near Kasprowy mountain showing the Ticha Valley (Silent Valley) in Slovakia Tatras.

-Sun supposed to be weather conditions we all desire for our hikes but there are few things we should be aware of.
-Sun can be dangerous in Winter and Spring when there is still snow:
+We all desire sunny weather for our hiking trips but there are a few things we should be aware of.

-- Sun snow reflection in the valleys can damage our eyes and cause temporary loss of sight
+- Eyes damage and even temporary loss of sight

 It's good to: